sachinm001/PaaS-Serverless-Arch/Hands-on lab/03-Integrate-API-Management-with-Your-Azure-Functions.md

 # Exercise:3 Integrate API Management with Your Azure Functions

+Here you use the Azure API Management (APIM) which is a powerful service for creating, securing, and managing APIs.
+It offers features like authentication, rate limiting, and IP filtering to ensure robust security and performance.
+APIM also provides developer portals for easy API documentation and testing, facilitating seamless integration for developers.

+In this exercise, you'll integrate Azure API Management (APIM) with your Azure Functions to create a secure and manageable API.
+Specifically, you'll develop a function to retrieve driver license details and import this function into an APIM instance.
+Once imported, you'll expose this functionality as an API, securing it with a subscription key to control access.
+Additionally, you'll enhance security by configuring an IP filtering policy, ensuring that only authorized IP addresses can access the API.
+This setup demonstrates how to effectively manage and secure APIs using Azure's comprehensive API Management features.

 ## Task 1: Create a function to pull driver's license information